 The new LAXit (“L.A.
 Exit”) lot at the Los Angeles International Airport was introduced as a way to help cut down on some of the airport’s rideshare traffic.
 While it has taken quite a bit of traffic out of the airport, it’s also made getting picked up by popular ride sharing apps more of a hassle.

 Just how bad is it?
-Checkout this short video, and then we’ll break down what you should expect when using LAXit the next time you fly.
+Check out this short video!
+It’ll break down what you should expect when using LAXit the next time you fly.

 1. It’s Inconvenient